 I am also writing however, from the perspective of a mother of a child with a single Coeliac diagnosis.
 But I am very aware that there are many children who’s Coeliac comes with other associated autoimmune conditions.
 Diabetes and autoimmune thyroid disease are all too common pairings, as are intolerances and allergies way beyond gluten.

 I am unable to speak for those parents dealing with incredibly frightening life-threatening food-allergies.
 But I know there may be some similarities of experience in dealing with the welfare of any child unable to eat certain foods.
-I hope that sharing our own perspective, experience and learning may help and reassure others beyond the Coeliac community.

 What this Guide is Not…